-Report recommends combined men’s, women’s Final Four
+A combined Final Four?
+Gender equity report calls for it

 The idea of a combined Final Four sounds attractive as a showcase for Division I college basketball and it is also one of the key recommendations in a scathing report examining how the NCAA conducts its championship events when it comes to gender equity.

-The review by Kaplan Hecker & Fink LLP came after the NCAA failed to provide similar amenities to the teams in the men’s and women’s Division I basketball tournaments earlier this year, a situation that led to apologies from NCAA executives.
+The review by law firm Kaplan Hecker & Fink LLP came after the NCAA failed to provide similar amenities to the teams in the men’s and women’s tournaments earlier this year.
+The report is full of recommendations, but the one that drew the most immediate attention is combining the national semifinals into one action-packed weekend in a single city.

-The idea behind a combined Final Four is this: have the men’s and women’s tournaments wind up in a single location, potentially increasing the sponsorship and promotional opportunities to help grow the women’s game.
+The idea would be to potentially increase the sponsorship and promotional opportunities to help grow the women’s game.
 That would be a way to remedy a system that thus far, according to the report, has been “designed to maximize the value and support” for the men’s tournament as the NCAA’s primary revenue-producting event.

+The report calls a combined Final Four “the best available means to grow women’s basketball and create equity” between the tournaments and suggests moving to that model “preferably no later” than the 2022-23 season.
+It also suggests holding them for at least 3-4 years for the NCAA to fully assess the impact.

 “Put simply,” the review states, “without combining the Final Fours, the women’s championship will continue to have a different look and feel from the men’s championship” until the NCAA’s multimedia agreement with CBS and Turner to carry the tournament expires in 2032.

+“The suggestion that we test it makes sense particularly from the sponsorship side of the equation as we are limited by the current men’s basketball contract to change any of the broadcasting and sponsorship elements to 2032 at the earliest,” said Rich Ensor, commissioner of the Metro Atlantic Athletic Conference.
+“It’s unfortunate we can’t separate those agreements earlier.”

-That makes sense to Kirk Wakefield, a professor of retail marketing at Baylor’s Hankamer School of Business.
+A combined Final Four makes sense to Kirk Wakefield, a professor of retail marketing at Baylor’s Hankamer School of Business.

 “The research I’ve done for years shows that the physical facilities and environment that you’re having any event matters: the venue location, the attractiveness, the whole experience for sure matters,” Wakefield said.
 “So if they are demonstrably different, then people respond to that.”